Admin-7/Mr-Robot-techniques/InfoSec.md

 # At AnarchoTechNYC

-* [[CTF team]], a semi-private cybersecurity study group that puts the "ethical" back into "ethical hacking"
+* [[CTF team]], a semi-private cybersecurity study group that puts the "ethical" back into "ethical hacking."
-* [[Lockpicking club]], a locksport practice session and meditative discussion circle featuring those most ubiquitous of doorway decorations
+* [[Lockpicking club]], a locksport practice session and meditative discussion circle featuring those most ubiquitous of doorway decorations.
-* [[Mr. Robot's Netflix 'n' Hack]], a weekly guided tour of hacking tools in pop culture
+* [[Mr. Robot's Netflix 'n' Hack]], a weekly guided tour of hacking tools in pop culture.

 # CTFs and Hacking Games